+Note 1: Offered in 2008-2009 and every second year thereafter.
 Note 2: This course is intended for Second, Third and Fourth Year students in Arts.

-FRF386A La littérature française du siècle des lumières I
+FRF386A : La littérature française du siècle des lumières I

 An introduction to French thought and literature of the 18th century: the Age of Reason.
 Works of the great authors of this period will be studied: Fontenelle, Fénelon, Montesquieu (Lettres persanes, De l'esprit des lois) and Diderot (Le neveu de Rameau, Encyclopédie).